Today we’re excited to be reviewing the Linx Gaia, a dry herb vaporizer offering an all-quartz vapor pathway and precision temperature control.

 Other than that, everything is very straightforward.
 The device turns on with five clicks of the power button, and there are two more buttons for adjusting the temperature up and down.
 Once you set the temperature, the Gaia has a very fast heat-up time.

-The fact that the batteries aren’t removeable is a bit of a hit to an otherwise portable device.
+The fact that the batteries aren’t removable is a bit of a hit to an otherwise portable device.
 Its durable enough to carry in your pocket or a bag, and it even has a mouthpiece cap that helps protect the only exposed piece of glass.

 As a positive note on the battery, the life is actually pretty good.
 You should be able to get about 2 hours of continuous usage out of this, which could translate to several days of light use.

-The Lynx Gaia is a very good herbal vaporizer.
+The Linx Gaia is a very good herbal vaporizer.
 The all-quartz heating chamber is definitely the best feature that it boasts, helping it provide great flavor despite having a hybrid heating style that leans towards conduction.

 The lifespan of a quartz heating chamber for a herbal vaporizer is yet to be determined, but if it does hold up well, I expect we’ll see a lot more vaporizers copying this one.